Teaching Someone About Guns: Make it Fun and Safe

 Not everyone who learns about guns and shooting becomes a marksman, and not everyone will shoot on a regular basis.
 But everyone should know how to use a firearm safely and effectively.
 And when it comes to kids, it’s especially important to remove the aura of mystery placed upon guns by popular media.
 Remove the mystery, teach them how to use firearms, and make it clear they can do so anytime as long as you are there to supervise and help.

+Teaching someone about guns is one of the best things anyone can do to ensure the endurance of our beloved sport.
 Let’s make a 2020 New Years resolution to teach more people how to safely use firearms.
 Together, we can make this world a better place.